FORMEL Skin Onboarding

 Data from 01.10.2021 - 31.12.2021

-• Customer care gave us the feedback that new patients don’t know what they can do in the CLA.
-One patient wasn’t even aware she had an account with us.
+• Customer care feedback indicated that new patients often didn’t understand what they could do in the Customer Login Area (CLA) — one patient didn’t even realize she had an account.

 The Challenge